History of Ras Al Khaimah: The maritime prowess of the Qawasim

 The Qawasim continued a seafaring tradition that dated back millennia.
 The coast of Ras Al Khaimah was, and remains, a hub for maritime activity, from the traders of the Umm an-Nar era and ‘the ships of Magan’ to medieval Julfar and the fifteenth century navigator Ahmed bin Majid.

 There is a long heritage of trading, fishing, pearling and navigation.
 Although trade was their primary concern, throughout much of the eighteenth century the Qawasim were in conflict with the Omanis, the Persians, and the various tribes of the islands and shoreline of south-west Persia.
 These confrontations were centred around Bandar Abbas and the island of Qeshm, but seaborne conflict spread across the entirety of the lower Gulf and the Strait of Hormuz.

-His Highness Sheikh Sultan bin Muhammad Al-Qasimi, Ruler of Sharjah, has carried out extensive research into the Qawasim, British accusations of piracy, and the power struggles that swept across the Arabian Gulf during the middle part of the eighteenth century.
+His Highness Sheikh Sultan bin Muhammad Al-Qasimi, Ruler of Sharjah, has carried out extensive research into the Qawasim, British accusations of piracy, and the power struggles that swept across the Persian Gulf during the middle part of the eighteenth century.
 His studies give a sense of the conflict that raged throughout that period: for example, in June 1760, the Qawasim arrived at Bandar Abbas with an estimated 800–1,000 men and a fleet of fifty vessels.
-On 23 July 1760, they fought an engagement with the forces of Nasir Khan off the coast of Lingeh, leading to Khan’s defeat and eventual retreat.
+On 23 July 1760, they fought an engagement with the forces of Nasir Khan off the coast of Lingeh, leading to Khan's defeat and eventual retreat.
 In 1761, a Qawasim fleet consisting of thirty gallivats (small armed boats), dhows and other vessels met a combined Omani and Banu Ma’in force, defeating them near the island of Larak.

 Although the Qawasim suffered some defeats, they were powerful mariners, fighters, merchants and traders.
 The British author James Silk Buckingham wrote that they “were so much more skilful, industrious, and faithful in their engagements than the other tribes of the coast, that they were always preferred and constantly spoken of as the best people throughout the Gulf.”

 Lieutenant H. H. Whitelock noted that “they are mostly seafaring people, and at some seasons of the year, particularly during the pearl fishery, the towns are nearly deserted by the men, who leave their wives and children at home under the care of those who have passed the period for active employment in such arduous work.”
 His account also provided an estimate of the number of men and boats involved in pearling, which was 350 vessels and 3,150 men for Ras Al Khaimah, Sharjah and their dependencies.

 Beginnings of the UAE

-The General Treaty with the Arab Tribes of the Arabian Gulf, 1820.
+The General Treaty with the Arab Tribes of the Persian Gulf, 1820.